About the Blog Articles

 In the world of politics, a former member of parliament Jason Hsu, also known as Crypto Congressman, has been actively involved in blockchain promotion activities.
 Despite being a former member of the KMT party in Taiwan, he was one of the most active members of the marriage equality movement for the LGBT community, and he still is a strong supporter of young liberals and venture entrepreneurs.

 It was also very remarkable when Audrey Tang first joined the cabinet which became a popular daily news back then.
-With an Open Government as the principle, she was inaugurated and put in charge of the online petition service operated by the Taiwanese government.
-This was a very progressive attempt to prevent politics from becoming too much of black box through digital technology.
+With an Open Government as the principal, she was inaugurated and put in charge of the online petition service operated by the Taiwanese government.
+This was a very progressive attempt to prevent politics from becoming too much of a black box through digital technology.

 What I have learned from the crypto space